This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 So many of us are stuck in a stressed breathing pattern that’s actually more closely associated with running a marathon, but not what you want if you’re watching tv, working, or pottering about the house.

-An easy technique that can be put into action in our day to day is box breathing.
+An easy technique that can be put into action in our day-to-day lives is box breathing.
 Focus on breathing into your stomach (diaphragmatic breathing), inhale for four seconds, hold for four seconds, exhale for four seconds, hold for four seconds and repeat.
-Another helpful technique is simply noticing when your mind and body is falling into a place of overwhelm.
+Another helpful technique is simply noticing when your mind and body are falling into a state of overwhelm.
 Stop what you’re doing and take a deep breath.
 Pause and reset.
 Just this simple action can be enough to stop us from spiralling into anxiety.

 Mindful Wellbeing and Mindfulness Practice